P374R/DeadDrift/README.md

 This is a **100% Solo Project** – designed, coded, and developed entirely by me.

 ## Game Features
-- **Unity Physics & Control:** Smooth, responsive arcade racing and physics built directly within Unity.
+- **Godot Physics & Control:** Smooth, responsive arcade racing and physics built directly within Godot.
 - **Intense Drifting Mechanics:** Rewarding gameplay mechanics that challenge your cornering and drift timing.
 - **Dedicated Server Support:** Integrated backend systems designed to handle game rooms and server connections.